-- Total Retail and its sister brand, Women in Retail Leadership Circle (WIRLC), will be hosting their second Women in Retail and Total Retail Virtual Lounge event on May 28!
-The lounge will feature interviews with retail leaders, who will address a variety of topics, including everything from how they’re pivoting their business strategies during the pandemic to best practices for leading and motivating their employees, and more.
-This month's lounge features interviews with Chieh Huang, CEO, Boxed (who will be interviewed by Sucharita Kodali, vice president, principal analyst, Forrester); Winnie Park, CEO, Paper Source; Anthony Marino, president, thredUP; and Deirdre Quinn, co-founder and CEO, Lafayette 148 New York.
+- Total Retail and its sister brand, Women in Retail Leadership Circle (WIRLC), will be hosting their second Women in Retail and Total Retail Virtual Exchange event on May 28!
+The virtual event will feature interviews with retail leaders, who will address a variety of topics, including everything from how they’re pivoting their business strategies during the pandemic to best practices for leading and motivating their employees, and more.
+This month's virtual exchange features interviews with Chieh Huang, CEO, Boxed (who will be interviewed by Sucharita Kodali, vice president, principal analyst, Forrester); Winnie Park, CEO, Paper Source; Anthony Marino, president, thredUP; and Deirdre Quinn, co-founder and CEO, Lafayette 148 New York.

 - This Deloitte Insights article features five fundamental qualities of resilient leadership, which is more important than ever today.
 The article offers specific steps you can implement to help blunt the crisis’ impact — and enable your organization to emerge stronger.

 - As unemployment soars amid the coronavirus pandemic, meditation app Headspace is offering free, year-long subscriptions to those out of work.
 The offer unlocks access to all of the meditation app’s hundreds of hours of content, including a new collection focused specifically on managing the stress of unemployment.
 The deal is available through headspace.com/unemployed, and relies on the honor system for verification.